bryanboyer/lullablock/README.md

 ## 🎶 Customizing Lullablock

 To change the audio that plays on loop, upload new audio files to `static/audio`.
 The files must be WAV or MP3 format.
-In the app you can change the track by clicking on the trackname in the upper left corner of the screen.
+In the app you can change the track by clicking on the trackname in the upper left corner of the screen and then clicking on the track you would like to play.
+For instance, you might edit together your own loop of [cafe chatter from the BBC](https://sound-effects.bbcrewind.co.uk/search?q=cafe) or crickets or something. 🦗